 Note: The MQTT specification originally used the term broker but it has now been changed to server.

-You can also set the QOS for the message and the retain flag.
-See retained messages.
+You can also configure the topic address,the QOS for the message and the retain flag.

 Editing the Server Settings